Kartones/pbrr/README.md

 ## TODOs

-- move templates to html files under `templates/`
+- command line args for xml and data folder
-- add bootstrap and some minimalistic css.
+- move to constants `pbrr`, `templates` folders etc.
 - add colors to terminal and homogenize format of errors, etc.
 - extract categories from opml, tag each site with them (maybe good for next point of settings file), css accordion to expand-contract each category
 - Need to store a json file with at least basic settings: key sitename, value dict with time of last fetch (for headers)